 The QUIC-LL is composed of the following components:

-- Access Selection: The Access Selection component operates similarly in the UE and in the UPF.
-It receives PDUs (i.e. ethernet or IP packets) from the upper layer and, for each PDU, it selects either 3GPP access or non-3GPP access to transmit the PDU.
-In the UE, the selection is based on the ATSSS rules and on the access-specific measurements (e.g. RTT, loss rate, etc.) received from the QUIC tunnel client.
-In the UPF, the selection is based on the N4 rules and on the access-specific measurements (e.g. RTT, loss rate, etc.) received from the QUIC tunnel server.

 - QUIC Tunnel Client (QTC): The QUIC tunnel client operates in the UE as a QUIC client application and provides the following functionality:

-NOTE 1: As explained below, each QUIC connection carries the traffic of one QoS flow only and for each QoS flow there is one QUIC connection per access.
+NOTE: As explained below, each QUIC connection carries the traffic of one QoS flow only and for each QoS flow there is one QUIC connection per access.
 This is required because the QUIC protocol can multiplex several PDUs in a single QUIC packet.
 By using a separate QUIC connection for each QoS flow, we ensure that PDUs belonging to different QoS flows cannot be multiplexed in the same QUIC packet.

-- It receives UL PDUs from the Access Selection component and, for each UL PDU, it selects a QUIC connection to transmit the PDU over the access type indicated by the Access Selection component.
+- It receives UL PDUs from the upper layer (e.g. Ethernet frames or IP packets) and, for each UL PDU, it selects a QUIC connection to transmit the PDU over the access type indicated by the Access Selection component.
 The QUIC connection is selected based on the ATSSS rules which contain QUIC connection selection information (see further details below).

 - It retrieves the measurements obtained by the QUIC protocol per QUIC connection (e.g. RTT, loss rate, congestion) and forwards the measurements to the Access Selection component.